tigerbeetle/tigerbeetle/docs/start.md

 }
 ```

-Note how the transfer amount is added both to the credits and to the debits.
+Note how the transfer amount is added to both the credits and debits.
 That the sum of debits
-and credits stays equal no matter what is a powerful invariant of the double-entry bookkeeping
+and credits stays equal, no matter what, is a powerful invariant of a double-entry bookkeeping
 system.

 ## Conclusion